 SPILLS AND OVERFILLS

-The "Reporting and cleanup of spills and overfills" provisions contained in 40 CFR 280.53 (Subpart E) have been adopted by reference in accordance with G.S.
-150B-14(c), except that:
+The regulations governing "Reporting and cleanup of spills and overfills" set forth in 40 CFR 280.53 are hereby incorporated by reference, except that:

-(1) In 40 CFR 280.53(a) and (b), the words, "or another reasonable time period specified by the implementing agency," are not adopted by reference;
+(1) In 40 CFR 280.53(a) and (b), the words "or another reasonable time period specified by the implementing agency" shall not be adopted by reference;

-(2) In 40 CFR 280.53(a)(1) and (b), the words, "or another reasonable amount specified by the implementing agency" are not adopted by reference; and
+(2) In 40 CFR 280.53(a)(1) and (b), the words, "or another reasonable amount specified by the implementing agency" shall not be adopted by reference; and

-(3) The time periods within which reports required by the provisions of 40 CFR 280.53 must shall be submitted to the Division may be extended upon approval of requests made to the Division by the owner or operator, before the expiration of the time period and upon a showing of good cause.
+(3) Upon written request, the Division may grant additional time to submit the reports specified in 40 CFR 280.53.
+The request shall be made to the Division prior to the expiration of the required time period.
+When considering such a request, the Division may consider factors as follows:

+(a) the extent to which the request for additional time is due to factors outside of the control of the tank owner or operator;

+(b) the previous history of the tank owner or operator submitting the report in complying with deadlines established under the Commission's rules;

+(c) the technical complications associated with reporting and cleanup of spills and overfills; and